mortred003/WebDesign/README.md

 - 🎯 Scroll-triggered Service Summary with horizontal word motion
 - 🖼️ Works section with hover overlays and interactive previews
 - ✍️ About section with clip-path image reveal + typewriter text
-- 🏁 Marquee-based Contact Summary and CTA
+- 🏁 Scroll-velocity marquee components with Framer Motion
 - 💼 Fully responsive and accessible on all screen sizes

 ---